Elizabeth Wilbraham: Claims that she was first known woman architect

 Historian John Millar claims that Elizabeth Wilbraham is the first known woman architect.
 Millar says this follows more than 50 years of research into the subject.
 In 2007 the owners of the stately home, Wotton House, organised a conference to investigate who was the original architect of the building.
 The conference generated at least two follow-up papers: in 2010 Sir Howard Colvin proposed that John Fitch may have been the original architect, and later the same year, Millar, noting Colvin's paper, proposed Lady Wilbraham as an alternative.

-During the seventeenth century it was impossible for a woman to pursue a profession and Millar stated that Lady Wilbraham used male executant architects to supervise construction in her place.
+During the seventeenth century it was impossible for a woman to pursue the profession of architect, and Millar stated that Lady Wilbraham used male executant architects to supervise construction in her place.
 Millar believes she designed more than a dozen houses for her family and, because of the inclusion of distinctive and unusual design details, has been put forward by Millar as the designer of 18 London churches (officially attributed to Christopher Wren).
 Because Wren came late to architecture, Millar has suggested Elizabeth Wilbraham as his most likely tutor.

 Millar has gone as far as suggesting as many as 400 buildings as possible works of Elizabeth Wilbraham.
 They all generally show similarities with Italian or Dutch architecture.
 Wilbraham owned a 1663 edition of Palladio's book I Quattro Libri (volume I) and she heavily annotated it.

 In the authoritative and encyclopaedic Biographical Dictionary of British Architects 1600-1840 (4th Edn; 2008) by Sir Howard Colvin, however, she is mentioned only once.
 That notation is as a patroness of architecture.

 In her dissertation from 2002, Canadian historian, Cynthia Hammond mentions the "awkward designations" given to Lady Wilbraham by Nikolaus Pevsner.
 She notes his lack in saying "by Wilbraham" to denote an eroding of Wilbraham's authorship when discussing Weston Park.

 However, Millar himself admits that not a single letter or signed drawing survives with Willbraham's name on it connecting her with any project.
 His argument is based around the annotations in her copy of Andrea Palladio and similarities he claims to have found in buildings built at the time.
 His claim that she designed 400 buildings is equally based on visual similarity.

 Architectural historian and Wren specialist at Cambridge, James Campbell, suggest the claims are "based mostly on imagination and speculation."
-And the curator of Weston Park, Gareth Williams, said that no proof existed of a career as an architect.
+The curator of Weston Park, Gareth Williams, said that no proof existed of a career as an architect.